stenglein-lab/2017_GDW/exercises/Detecting_selection.md

 # Detecting Selection
 In this exercise we are going to look for evidence of selection by searching for regions of very low genetic variation.
-We will do this by searching an alignment of xxxx genomes using a sliding window.
+We will do this by searching the alignment of xxxx genomes using a sliding window.
 A sliding window means we are going to:
 - start from the beginning of the alignment
 - calculate a parameter for a small region (e.g., 100 bases)